FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-endpoints.rst

 * ``GET <base>/$liveness``
 * ``GET <base>/$readiness``

-These align - intentionally - with the use of liveness and readiness probes in Kubernetes.
+These align - intentionally - with the use of liveness and readiness probes in Kubernetes, see `Probes <https://kubernetes.io/docs/concepts/configuration/liveness-readiness-startup-probes/>`_.

 Results
 -------